MJoergen/nexys4ddr/dyoc/Episodes/ep27_-_Rx_DMA/README.md

 reset.

 ### Header insertion
-This is handled in ethernet/strip\_crc.vhd.
+This is handled in ethernet/rx\_header.vhd.
 This module takes care of:
-* Stripping away 4 bytes of CRC at end of frame.
 * Prepending 2 bytes of header containing total number of bytes in this frame.
 * Maintaining statistics counters of received good and bad frames.
 * Discarding bad frames (e.g. incorrect CRC).